9 Birds That Start With U

 - Scientific Name: Phylloscopus budongoensis

-- Habitat: Woodlands of Uganda
+- Habitat: Forests of Uganda and nearby regions

 9. Unspotted Saw-whet Owl